-Make sure that you plan your trip well in advance, so that you can do everything you want to, and avoid any potential triggers.
+- Make sure that you plan your trip well in advance.
+This will help ensure that you can do everything you want to, and will help you avoid any potential triggers.

 Epilepsy travel insurance

-If you need medical treatment for your epilepsy while you are away, it can work our very expensive – specialist epilepsy travel insurance will cover you for these eventualities.
-Make sure you declare your epilepsy as a pre-existing medical condition when looking for travel insurance.
+- If you need medical treatment for your epilepsy while you’re away, it can be very expensive.
+Specialist epilepsy travel insurance should cover you for these eventualities.
+Just make sure you declare your epilepsy as a pre-existing medical condition when getting your travel insurance.

 Don’t travel alone

 - If you have frequent seizures or experience loss of consciousness, confusion, or changes in behaviour during or after a seizure, you should probably have a companion with you.
 Your companion should know what to do in case of a seizure and should be able to explain to others around you what is happening, especially if you are flying.

 - Some people with epilepsy have concerns about flying.
 It might be helpful to carry a doctor’s letter, giving the flight crew a few guidelines in case of a seizure during the trip.
 Leave yourself plenty of time for all your travelling to minimise stress on the journey.
 Some airlines also have additional guidelines concerning people with epilepsy.
 An example might be for you to sit in an aisle seat in case you have a seizure.
 Further details may be available from your travel agent, or directly from the airline concerned.